 Exchange rates make travel more affordable at present.
 Take the opportunity to be amazed at World Expeditions' own backyard.
 Check out some of Tasmania’s untouched wilderness or go outback to the incredible Larapinta trail.

-For 2016 we have added a range of self-guided options to trek the iconic Larapinta Trail and the classic 6 day guided remains a firm favourite.
 The Classic Larapinta Trek in Comfort is a chance to enjoy the facilities of the third semi-permanent exclusive campsite, by far the most comfortable – and stylish – accommodation option on the trail.
 Find our more here.

 5. Brazil: Olympic Fever